Ligi Ndogo S.C. Academy

 The Ligi Ndogo Soccer Club Academy, commonly known as simply Ligi Ndogo, is the youth team of Ligi Ndogo Sports Club, and acts as a feeder program for the senior team.
-The current academy director and under-17 head coach is Ibrahim Mbikalo.
+The academy director and under-17 head coach is Ibrahim Mbikalo.

 The academy fields teams from under-9 to under-19 level that participate in various national and international competitions, but also accommodates boys and girls from the age of four upwards.
-Notable former graduates of the academy include Swedish international John Guidetti and Kenyan international Ayub Masika.
+Notable alumni of the academy include Swedish international John Guidetti and Kenyan international Ayub Masika.

 History

 The academy was established on 1 January 2002 by current club chairman Chris Amimo and Karani Nyamu.
 The academy's first season began in February 2002, as just a place for neighbourhood children to go and play some football.
 Upon discovering that many of the children actually had talent, the administration formed the various age groups found in the academy today and formed a "Planets" team, which consisted of the best players from these age groups, to represent the club at national and international tournaments.

 In 2005, the senior football team was formed on the initiative of current academy director and former senior team coach, Ibrahim Mbikalo and Amimo.
 Ligi Ndogo gained their first honours by winning the Private Secondary Schools' League in 2005, and played in the Kiko Cup towards the end of the year, crashing out through a 3–2 loss to Kibera Combined on spot kicks.